Degree Pursuant Courses

-Federal regulations require that student are only eligible to receive financial aid for courses which are degree-pursuant or part of their course program of study.
+Federal regulations require that students are only eligible to receive financial aid for courses which are degree-pursuant or part of their course program of study.

-To be eligible for federal and state financial aid and have the courses counted towards enrollment requirements for aid eligibility the following must occur:
+To be eligible for federal and state financial aid, and have each enrolled course included towards enrollment for aid eligibility, the following must occur:

-2. Courses must meet repeat coursework standards.
-Courses which have been passed previously may once be repeated one time and considered an aid eligible course.
+• Any repeated course must meet academic coursework standards.
+Courses which have been passed previously, may be repeated one time and still be considered an aid eligible course.

 These requirements apply to the following federal and state aid programs:

-• Federal direct student loans (subsidized, unsubsidized, parent plus, and graduate plus)
+• Federal Direct Student Loans (subsidized, unsubsidized, parent plus, graduate plus)

 • West Virginia Promise Scholarship